flywheel-apps/safe-python/readme.md

-# Safe Python
+# Safe Python (Runsc)

-A quick demonstration of best-practice gear development using python 3.
+A quick demonstration of best-practice gear development using python 3 and runsc.<br/>
+This module, when available, provides a security boundary beyond what is traditional for the containerization ecosystem.

 ## Building